Banlieue

 Sarcelles, ten miles to the north of Paris, is an example of a low-income banlieue.

-Neuilly-sur-Seine, adjacent to Paris' sixteenth arrondissement, is an example of a high-income banlieue.
+Neuilly-sur-Seine, adjacent to Paris's 16th arrondissement, is an example of a high-income banlieue.

 In France, a banlieue (/bɒnˈljuː/; /fr/) is a suburb of a large city, or all its suburbs taken collectively.
 Banlieues are divided into autonomous administrative entities and do not constitute part of the city proper.
 For instance, 80 percent of the inhabitants of the Paris metropolitan area live outside the city of Paris.

 Beginning in the 1970s, the term banlieue has taken on a particular connotation, becoming a popular word for economically-deprived suburbs featuring low-income housing projects (HLMs) that are home to large immigrant populations.
 People of foreign descent reside in what are often called poverty traps.
 As of 2025, in France, approximately 1,500 suburbs are home to more than 5 million people.

 Etymology

 The French word banlieue is derived from the thirteenth century Vulgar Latin term banleuca composed of the German term ban meaning decree or official announcement with leuca which refers to the extension of the authority beyond the walls of a town.